Krakor92/some-custom-dataviews/jukebox/README.md

 To specify your own field, simply duplicate one line below and change the first string with the name of your field and the second string with its type

-### Buttons
+### 🔘 Buttons

-Right now there is a top bar at the top right of this view that contains some buttons.
+There is a top bar at the top right of this view that contains some buttons.
 Here they are:

 #### The (Youtube) playlist button